 A variety of issues make it harder to keep high levels of oral hygiene.
 Dexterity problems associated with aging can make brushing and flossing more difficult and less effective.

 Loss of insurance can bring new economic issues to dental care, and reduced ability to travel can make ‘routine’ dental visits much harder.

 Finally, memory issues such as dementia can make it very difficult to stick to an oral hygiene schedule.

 For all of these reasons, seniors must keep close track of their dental habits, and if they cannot do so, their loved ones should do it for them.

-West Ryde Dental Clinic’s, service and treatment are entirely individualised to you and your needs.
+My Local Dentist’s (previously My Local Dentists West Ryde), service and treatment are entirely individualised to you and your needs.

-Our dentists are highly motivated and accredited practitioners with graduate degrees from the University of Sydney.
+Our West Ryde dentists are highly motivated and accredited practitioners with graduate degrees from the University of Sydney.

 We are located at Shop 20 West Ryde Marketplace, 14 Anthony Road in West Ryde.